San7o/tenno-tl/README.md

 Tenno is a standard library implementations following the C++23 standard, compatible with C++17 language onwards, improving on security and parallelism.
-You can expect most of the functionalities to behave like STL.
+You can expect most of the apis to be similar to the standard library.

 ## Design goals
 - **exceptions are NEVER thrown**, instead values are returned as `optional` or `expected`
 - **constexpr** functions and data structures
 - thread-safe data structures
-- modern-looking and readable c++23 code
+- modern-looking and readable c++ code
 - performance

 The library officially supports all GCC compilers starting from gcc-8.5.0.
 Constexpr functions are guaranteed to work from c++20 onward.

 ## Currently implemented
+The library aims to provide thread safe / constexpr containers and algorithms that are not provided by the standard library, currently the library provides the following features:
 - [tenno::array<T,N>](./include/tenno/array.hpp)
 - [tenno::expected<T,E>](./include/tenno/expected.hpp)
 - [tenno::range\<T>](./include/tenno/ranges.hpp)